 Dr. Osborne works with adults in the Anxiety Center.
-He is the Director of the Anxiety Center and the Director of Research and Outcomes Monitoring at EBTCS.
+He is the Clinical Director of EBTCS, Director of the Anxiety Center, and Co-Director of Research and Outcomes Monitoring at EBTCS.

 About Dr. Osborne